-Since the outbreak of war in Ukraine, The Outreach Foundation has supported ministries across several church traditions in and around Ukraine.
+Since Russia’s full-scale invasion on February 24, 2022, donors through The Outreach Foundation have given more than $2 million with sacrificial love.
+The Outreach Foundation supports ministries across several church traditions in and around Ukraine.
 This has been kingdom-centered work lifting up the name of Jesus Christ through the church.
 We continue to receive stories of personal impact and spiritual revival from throughout the region, and our donors and congregations have been part of this.

 In Kyiv…